ReCoded-Org/lebanon-web-bootcamp-002/README.md

 # lebanon-web-bootcamp-002
-Collective repo for activities and assignments of Lebanon Web Development Bootcamp
+Collective repo for activities and assignments of Lebanon Web Development Bootcamp Students